kvta1/RO47002/README.md

 # RO47002
-Repository for Final Porject of Robot Software Practicals
+Repository for Final Project of Robot Software Practicals